 Wink 2 vs SmartThings: Pros & Cons and Verdict

 In this comparison article, we’ll be comparing two of the best-selling devices, Wink and SmartThings.
-These two offer the most interesting features and are the best smart hubs on the market.
+These two offer the most interesting features and are among the very best smart hubs on the market.

 We’ll be reviewing, comparing and evaluating some of the most important aspects of SmartThings and Wink.
-Lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+Lastly, we’ll come up with a reasoned verdict and crown one as the leading product.

 The first thing we need to write about is the installation processes of our smart hubs.
-Today, modern smart home shoppers focus on devices that are easy to setup and don’t require any professional assistance.
+Today, modern smart home shoppers seek out devices that are easy to set up and don’t require any professional assistance.
 So we need to be sure that both Wink and SmartThings are easy to activate.

 Setting up SmartThings is pretty straightforward, and it takes about 10 minutes to complete the installation process.
 I won’t write a step-by-step guide since SmartThings has uploaded an excellent guide that perfectly explains everything in detail.